-Gunite is made to be durable and robust, which is why Emerald Pool and Paito only use gunite, making spas that last.
+Gunite is made to be durable and robust, which is why Emerald Pool and Patio only use gunite for their in-ground hot tub shells, making spas that last.

 What’s most important to understand here is that both gunite and shotcrete are a form of concrete.
 Between the two, the term gunite is more widely used in reference to swimming pools or spas.
 However, it’s worth nothing that gunite is actually a type of shotcrete.